JFST17/Western-Sahara-War-Archives--WSWA-/README.md

 ## Methodology

 It was intended to use data from both sides of the conflict, but so far, the Kingdom of Morocco does not recognise that there is such a conflict.
 Due to this fact, we do not have data from the Moroccan side of the conflict.
 Thus, to date, the only data available are from the Sahrawi and the UN.
 AS SPS is the official news source of the Saharawi Arab Democratic Republic (SADR) and is responsible for publishing official communications.
 Therefore, SPS reports were our primary source of information about the conflict.
 As the official language of SADR is Hassaniya, the team, after careful consideration and several meetings with representatives of the Sahrawi, opted to utilise the SADR Military Conmmuniqués published in Spanish.

-The Data Selection Criteria are:
-          - Official SADR Military Conmmuniqués published in Spanish on the SPS website
-          -
+These reports were published on a daily basis.
+After the creation of the official SPS Facebook page, those reports began to be published there, in Arabic, and as weekly summaries, rather than on the SPS website.
+The reports would be published again on the website.

 SPS Communiqués refer to the attacks by the Frente POLISARIO “…intensos bombardeos a […] .”
 (SPS, 2021).
 In the absence of a specific number, we count all attacks described as “intense” as 1 attack.